guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 #### 2.3 Training Target

-We designed the training objective to capture the additional gain of text for product.
-So our training objective is the absolute value of the RPM, and we use the regression loss.
+The training objective is designed to quantify the incremental value added by textual product descriptions.
+Therefore, the sales prediction model optimizes the absolute value of RPM through a regression-based loss function.

 $$ allFeatures = concat(productFeatures, textTokens) $$